iotaledger/iota/sdk/typescript/README.md

 expect frequent breaking changes in the short-term.
 We expect the API to stabilize after the upcoming TestNet launch.

-## Working with Devnet
+## Working with Testnet

-The SDK will be published to [npm registry](https://www.npmjs.com/package/@iota/iota-sdk) with the same bi-weekly release cycle as the Devnet validators and [RPC Server](https://github.com/iotaledger/iota/blob/main/docs/content/references/iota-api.mdx).
-To use the SDK in your project, you can do:
+The SDK will be published to [npm registry](https://www.npmjs.com/package/@iota/iota-sdk) with the same release cycle as the Testnet validators and
+[RPC Server](https://github.com/iotaledger/iota/blob/main/docs/content/references/iota-api.mdx).
+To
+use the SDK in your project, you can do: